watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/agent-verify/README.md

 This sample relies on the `string-similarity` algorithm implemented [here](https://github.com/aceakash/string-similarity) to do the verbatim check.

-You can download a video of the sample from [here](videos/agent-verify-demo.mp4).
+You can download a video of the sample from [this page](videos/agent-verify-demo.mp4) by clicking the download button.